BreBat/Projects-and-Demos/Train Router Program/Train Router.md

 My contribution to the project was the entire simulation, with other team members working on a GUI (unfortunately unused) and supporting programs that would use data from the simulation to analyze the performance of the railway and locate issues that could be improved upon.

 In place of the GUI, I implemented an optional detailed execution mode that gives a readout of what the simulation is currently doing, shown below.
+Each image's alt text contains a summary of what is displayed.

 ![Image of the train simlator running.
 It is 6:01 AM on the second day of the simulation.
 Train one is waiting in a station.
 Train two is down for maintenance.
 Trains three and four are hauling freight to different parts of the network](../_DemoImg/trainRouter/hauling.png)